moliver28/research-handbook/content/handbook/support/workflows/working-on-tickets.md

 ## Handling tickets from different regions

 Where possible, respect the customer's specified preferred region for ticket handling.
-Exceptions should be made only when a ticket is close to breaching FRT SLA, has been escalated/STAR'ed requiring immediate attention regardless of region or if the customer has specifically requested it to be handled outside of region.
+Exceptions should be made only under the following conditions:

+- If a ticket is close to breaching FRT SLA.
+- The ticket has been escalated/STAR'ed, requiring immediate attention regardless of region.
+- The customer has specifically requested it to be handled outside of region.

 #### Preparing a ticket for handover